Road Rage & Aggressive Driving: Prevention, Avoidance and ManagementUpdated Dec. 16, 2020

 Despite federal and state governments launching anti-road rage campaigns and driver’s education programs putting greater emphasis on the dangers of driver aggression, we are nowhere close to fixing the problem.
 It seems our efforts to control road rage are paling in comparison to the system that creates angry drivers in the first place.

-Anger, aggression and rage are all states of mind which can easily occur in a highly stressed individual.
+Anger, aggression and rage are all states of mind that can easily occur in a highly stressed individual.
 Driving is inherently stressful, particularly now, as there are more and more motorists competing for space on our roads every year.
 Plus, our tolerance for roadway stresses is lower than ever before.
 The motorists of this country are already full to the brim with stress, worry and fatigue from their demanding day-to-day lives before getting into the driver’s seat.
 The only way to tackle road rage is to arm individual drivers with the tools to spot aggressive behavior developing and stop it in its tracks before it can do any harm.

 Why is road rage dangerous?

 We can answer this by looking at the types of driving behavior that road rage leads to.
-Analyzing the incidences of road rage-induced dangerous driving that were reported during the country-wide survey, the AAA were able list common road rage behaviors in order of prevalence.
+Analyzing the incidences of road rage-induced dangerous driving that were reported during the country-wide survey, the AAA was able to list common road rage behaviors in order of prevalence.
 Here is a break-down of their findings:

 - 51% - deliberate tailgating